 GOODWIN, P. H. Private.
 Died in London on 22/11/1956.
 Noted in Old Comrades Association bulletin.

 GORDON, Douglas Arthur.
 Private.
 Transferred to Royal Artillery.
-Douglas, a native of Hoylake, Cheshire, was born in 1884 and attested for the Royal Garrison Artillery on 10/12/1915, having previously served with KEH.
-Called up on 7/07/1917, he served as a gun layer with the 157th Siege Battery during the Great War on the Western Front from 20/11/1917, was twice wounded (newspaper article with lot refers), and was advanced Sergeant.
-For his services during the Great War he was awarded the Military Medal (London Gazette 9/10/1918.).
+Douglas, a native of Hoylake, Cheshire, was born in 1884 and attested for the Royal Garrison Artillery on 10/12/1915, having previously served with the British Asian squadron of the King's Colonials and then with the KEH.
+He was called up on 7/07/1917 and served as a gun layer with the 157th Siege Battery on the Western Front from 20/11/1917.
+He was twice wounded (newspaper article with medal lot refers), and was promoted to Sergeant.
+He was awarded the Military Medal (London Gazette 9/10/1918.).
 Gordon served with the Royal Air Force Voluntary Reserve during WW2 as a Pilot Officer (temporary Squadron Leader) with a training unit, and resigned his commission in September 1947.
 Emigrating to Southern Rhodesia the following year, he served as Mayor of Gwelo, the fourth largest town in Southern Rhodesia, from 1953 to 1955.
 Military Medal, G.V.R.
 (171226 Bmbr: D. A. Gordon.
 157/Sge: By: R.G.A.); British War and Victory Medals (171226 Cpl.
 D. A. Gordon.
 R.A.) auctioned by Noonans, UK, June 2022.
-Portrait photograph in uniform of Royal Garrison Artillery shown with his medal group courtesy of Noonans.
+Portrait photographs in the uniform of the King's Colonials and the Royal Garrison Artillery shown with his medal group courtesy of Jane Paxton, his granddaughter.

 GORDON, John.
 1142.
 Lance Corporal.
 'B' Squadron.
 KIA 15/08/17 at Passchendaele.
 Born 6/09/1887 in Aberdeenshire, Scotland.
 Son of James Gordon and Elizabeth Chalmers of Middlemuir, Methlick, Aberdeenshire, Scotland.
 Enlisted from Fiji and entered France 19/11/1915.
 Buried in the BRANDHOEK NEW MILITARY CEMETERY, BELGIUM.
 Entitled to 1914/15 Star trio.